Share the article

 Table of Contents

-Vancouver is an exciting shopping hot spot and downtown is the place to be with its top fashion boutiques and cool urban districts.
-We’ll take you on a tour of the city to explore the best shopping in Vancouver and help you get that perfect Pacific West Coast look for your wardrobe.
+Vancouver is a thrilling destination for shoppers, with its leading fashion boutiques and vibrant urban districts at the heart of downtown.
+Let us guide you through the city to uncover the best shopping experiences in Vancouver and assist you in achieving that quintessential Pacific West Coast style for your wardrobe.

 Robson Street and Downtown Vancouver

-Within walking distance of downtown Vancouver, Gastown has become a popular destination for its many upscale restaurants and shops.
-Stroll along Water Street to see the Steam Clock and take a selfie with the statue of Gassy Jack, shop at Angel Vancouver on Powell Street for the perfect handbag, and Artemisia on Cordova West for trendy but affordable fashions.
-Gastown is also where to shop in Vancouver for the best in First Nations Art, with the Inuit Gallery of Vancouver, Hill’s Native Art, and the Coastal Peoples Fine Art Gallery.
-With this much choice you will be sure to find the most unique crafts and art in the city.
+A short stroll from downtown, Gastown is now a favored spot for its upscale restaurants and boutiques.
+Wander along Water Street to see the iconic Steam Clock, snap a photo with Gassy Jack’s statue, and explore Angel Vancouver on Powell Street for exquisite handbags and Artemisia on Cordova West for accessible high fashion.
+For exceptional First Nations Art, the Inuit Gallery of Vancouver, Hill’s Native Art, and the Coastal Peoples Fine Art Gallery are must-visits, ensuring you find Vancouver’s most distinctive crafts and artwork.